redtentse/twenty-twenty-hugo/exampleSite/content/sample-page/_index.md

     weight: 2

 ---
-<p>We are coming together in a new way and <b>you</b> are invited </p>
+<p>We are coming together in a new way and <b>you</b> are invited.
+On this page I'm providing some information in a question and answer format.
+If you would like more information, please use the contact form. </p>

 <blockquote class="wp-block-quote"> <p> What is this all about? </p> </blockquote>

-<p> The Red Tent Movement is an international movement of women to come together.
-The goal is to create a supportive community, also known as a women's circle or a goddess circle.
+<p> The Red Tent Movement is an [international movement](http://redtenttemplemovement.com/) of women to come together.
+The goal is to create a supportive community, also known as a women's circle.
 Together we can leave behind the shame and silence associated with menstruation and women's monthly cycles.
 Red Tent // Stockholm is an initiative to create a new space where this is possible. </p>

 <blockquote class="wp-block-quote"> <p> That sounds nice, but what are we going to do exactly? </p> </blockquote>